Beach Wedding Planning Checklist: 18 Months to Wedding Day

 6–3 months before the wedding

-Schedule a venue site visit (if you haven’t already): If budget allows, a pre-wedding trip to your destination lets you meet vendors in person, walk your ceremony space, and handle any outstanding details.
-This is especially valuable for international destinations.
+Schedule a venue site visit (if you haven’t already): If budget allows, a pre-wedding trip to your destination lets you meet vendors in person, walk your ceremony space, and handle outstanding details.

 Finalize vendor contracts: All vendor contracts should be signed with payment schedules confirmed.
 Verify cancellation and force majeure policies.

 Design your ceremony: Work with your officiant on the ceremony script.
-If you’re writing personal vows, start now — they take longer than expected.
+If you’re writing personal vows, start now.

 3 months to wedding day